Dynamic network visualization methods explored

 A new era in visualizing time-based data: KronoGraph

-We’ve seen how the time bar gives users a powerful way to filter and summarize the time-based data in their networks.
-It’s one of the key features of our graph visualization toolkits.
 We also recognized the need to give investigators a new way of understanding how events unfold over time, so we created KronoGraph.
-It’s a toolkit for building fully-interactive timeline visualizations directly from your data.
+It’s a toolkit for building fully interactive timeline visualizations directly from your data.

-A KronoGraph timeline visualization showing email data.
+A KronoGraph timeline visualization in nonlinear timescale mode

 KronoGraph timeline visualizations are vital for investigating complex time-based data.